abachurin/2048/README.md

 ### Requirements
 Almost none.
 Apart from python3 you need to install `numpy` and `pygame` libraries.
 The former you probably already have, and the latter is needed for show.py, the main learning program is fine without it.

 How to run it, for those as novice at this as me:
 Push the green "Code" button.
 Clone this repository to a directory on your machine, using `git clone` command or GitHub Desktop.
 Then add the path to game2048 package like this:

 `export PYTHONPATH= your directory here, for example /User/Documents/GitHub/2048/`

 Now you can run `python3 show.py` and it should fly.
+The colors and fonts are a bit different than if i run it from PyCharm for some reason, otherwise seems all fine.

 ### 2048 Game
 2048 is a single-player sliding block puzzle game designed by Italian web developer Gabriele Cirulli.
 The game's objective is to slide numbered tiles on a grid to combine them to create a tile with the number 2048.
 Of course, one can keep playing and achieve bigger tiles, with theoretical but probably unachiavable limit